'The EYFS seeks to provide Equality of Opportunity and anti-discriminatory practice, ensuring that every child is included & supported' (EYFS, 2012)

 - We take action against any discriminatory behaviour by staff or parents.
 We will always challenge any discriminatory remarks or behaviour.

-- We work closely with outside agencies such as Ethnic Minority Achievement Service (EMAS) and Brighton & Hove Inclusion Support Service to support children in the setting (see separate SEND policy)
+- We work closely with outside agencies such as Ethnic Minority Achievement Service (EMAS) and Brighton & Hove Inclusion Support Service (BHISS) to support children in the setting (see separate SEND policy)

 - We would always put an action plan into place to ensure that people with impairments or disability can participate successfully in the setting